rewave-lab/calcium_imaging/NAc_D1_D2/README.md

 + Heatmaps (heatmaps.py, average execution time: 1 minute): This script is designed to generate heatmaps visualizing neural activity (represented as z-scores) in response to CS and US across a set of neurons.
 The process involves aligning the average neural responses to CS in descending order.
 Expected Output: Heatmap graph depicting the average neural responses aligned to CS in descending order.

-+ Permutation test (permutation_test.py, average execution time: 1 minute): This script conducts an analysis of neuron activity in reaction to conditioned stimuli (CS) and unconditioned stimuli (US), categorizing their responses as excited, inhibited, or nonresponsive.
++ Permutation test (permutation_test.py, average execution time: 1 minute): This script conducts an analysis of neuron activity in response to CS and US, categorizing their responses as excited, inhibited, or nonresponsive.
 Expected Output: Pie charts illustrating the distribution of cell responses to CS and US, along with files containing the classification of neurons based on their response types.

 + Z-score for trial-by-trial analyses (z_score-trial_analysis.py, average execution time: 1 minute): This code operates similarly to zscore.py, performing z-score calculations for each trial as described in the manuscript.
 Expected Output: The z-scores obtained for each trial, saved separately for CS and US stimuli.